+Present at the event was President of the Republic of Tatarstan, Deputy Chairman of WorldSkills Kazan 2019 Organizing Committee, Rustam Minnikhanov, who shared his emotions.
+"The impression is great.
+I expected that it would be enormous, but this complex, and this history: "Buran", museum, and the launch...
+The significant event for our country took place today — we sent the WorldSkills flag into space.
 We think that WorldSkills is not merely a fashion choice.
-We show respect for vocational workers.
-We aim to raise the status of vocational occupations in society to make them as respectable as our world champions and Olympic medallists.
+We show respect for vocational professionals.
+We aim to raise the status of vocational occupations in society to make them as respectable as our world champions and Olympic medalists.
 They're given an important task — to represent the level of vocational training in our country.
 We need to deliver the Competition on the highest level.
-It will bring to our life more respect for representatives of vocational occupations."
+It will bring to our life more respect for representatives of blue-collar jobs."

 "We hope that the flag will not only come back to Earth safe and sound but also will inspire out team with its cosmic energy to win in Kazan in 2019," notedRobert Urazov, Director General of the Union “Young Professionals (WorldSkills Russia)”.
 "Vocational occupations events bring together representatives of different professions and not the athletes," he reminded.
 "But this event does resemble the sporting competitions.
 It also features intense competition, so the mood, passion and will to win are very important," explained Urazov.

 You can find all the information about WorldSkills Kazan 2019 on the official website www.worldskillskazan2019.com.

 Media and Communications Department of Directorate for Sports and Social Projects